Canada Goose Holdings Inc. (GOOS): History, Ownership, Mission, How It Works & Makes Money

 Year Key Event Significance

-2013 Bain Capital acquired a majority stake Provided significant capital infusion and strategic guidance to support further growth and international expansion.
+2013 Bain Capital acquires a majority equity interest.
+Provided significant capital and strategic guidance to accelerate global expansion and growth.

 Canada Goose Holdings Inc. (GOOS) Ownership Structure